 Learning how to Trick or Treat

-Children with Autism and Down syndrome may need some extra help learning to trick or treat because understanding the concept of it can be very difficult for children with these types of developmental delays, both in part because of the cognitive development aspect and also because children who have Autism and Down syndrome see the world differently than those without these disorders.
+Children with Autism and Down syndrome may need some extra help learning to trick or treat because understanding the concept of it can be very difficult for children with these types of developmental disabilities.
+In part because of the cognitive development aspect and also because children who have Autism and Down syndrome see the world differently than those without these disorders.
 It can be helpful to break down the steps of trick or treating using visual aids or other picture diagrams as well as social stories that explain the steps involved and the words to say to receive candy.

 Special Dietary Needs

-Children who have special needs often have dietary restrictions that make trick or treating very difficult.
+Children who have special needs often have dietary restrictions that make trick or treating difficult.
 If you are taking your child trick or treating you can place a label on your child’s costume that states the restrictions.
 An example would be “Warning: Peanut Allergy” and if your child is verbal you can have him say right after the words trick or treat “no peanuts please” as an extra precautionary.
 It is also a good idea to create a social story for your child that explains the ritual of parents checking candy before it is eaten.
 If all else fails mom or dad can carry the candy bag